 agreed along with all the other fiddly details.

 Work commenced as soon as they had sufficient windows completed, leaving sufficient time for the rest to be finished.
 They started at the top and worked down from there, i have to admit that I wasn’t too popular as the poor workmen had to trudge up and down the staircases carrying wood and glass.
 They were kept supplied with cups of tea, (beware, you WILL need to stock up on tea bags) as they worked, completing three windows on the first day.
 This was one of the slower days, as they were also waiting for the skip to arrive.

 The work progressed quickly once they started, the sections of wood from the old windows took more work to remove than they had anticipated but once they worked out how they had been fitted they did speed up.
-Every night, they cleaned up and acuumed the floor, removing as much as they could.
+Every night, they cleaned up and vacuumed the floor, removing as much as they could.

 Soon, the final window was to be fitted.
 The frame was installed, and the large picture window was put in place.
 The match to the original design was remarkable, that was where the care taken with the tracings came in.
 These allowed the original design to be recreated as one large panel, rather than six smaller ones.

-Now the windows have all been installed, I have the satisfaction of knowing that as far as was possible, the existing windows were recreated with sensible modifications being made.
+Now the Victorian sash windows have all been installed, I have the satisfaction of knowing that as far as was possible, the existing windows were recreated with sensible modifications being made.
 The colour scheme has been unified, and the house is now more secure.
 The only window that could not be matched exactly was the front door, and this has as much of the original design as could reasonably be used in the space available.

 I’m happy with the end result.
 From the outside, the house looks almost as it did, and you would need photographs to be able to find the changes.
 From the inside, the light, airy feel of the house has been retained.

 Thank you, Faroncrown, for supplying and fitting these windows.
 I would recommend them for the supply and fitting of double glazing.